AnimaTardeb/Meiogenix-UGDR/README.md

 ## Galocal ##
 Galocal is a bash script used to map reads to a reference genome, call variants and calculate the depth of covrage.
-A prior installation of those tools in needed before running Galocal ([Markdown - Link](#Requirements & Obtaining)).
+A prior installation of those tools in needed before running Galocal [See here ](#Requirements).

 Importantly at the end of this step, Galocal you will output in the results folder: a VCF file and base level depth of coverage file.
 If VCF files and/or depth of coverage files are already present the used can excap this step.